The rooster's crowing followed the Call to Prayer,

 on the sloping banks of Buffalo Bayou.

-muddy water flooded their tranquil forest homes
+until the rushing, muddy water flooded their tranquil

-people were rescued from water-filled homes.
+rooftops while the people were rescued from water-

 Across the wooden fence and four-lane street from